rozek/blockly-ai-playground/README.md

 ## AI Examples ##

-The following examples actually include AI-related blocks
+The following examples actually include AI-related blocks.
+As before, the Blockly workspace files should first be downloaded onto your computer and then uploaded into your Blockly workspace

-### basic Settings ###
+### Basic Settings ###

 ![basicSettings](./Examples/basicSettings.png)

-> use this example to enter your basic AI-related settings - they will be stored in the browser's storage and may then be used by other programs without having to re-enter them over and over again
+> use this example to enter your basic AI-related settings - they will be stored in the browser's storage and may then be used by other programs without having to re-enter them over and over again (see [Blockly workspace file](./Examples/basicSettings.json) - download it onto your computer and then upload it into the Blockly workspace)

 ![basicSettings UI](./Examples/basicSettings-UI.png)